 Penned by Ian Edelman, “How to Make It” revolves around three enterprising downtown twentysomethings who hustle their way through New York City determined to achieve the American dream.

-"These guys don't want to wait for things to happen, they make them happen," Levinson said.
-"That's the attitude of this generation, which Ian represents well."
+“These guys don’t want to wait for things to happen, they make them happen,” Levinson said.
+“That’s the attitude of this generation, which Ian represents very well.”

 In addition to Wahlberg and Levinson, Edelman’s idea also attracted HBO-based producer Rob Weiss (“Entourage”), who connected to it through his experiences as a student at the Parsons School for Design.